Islamic design

 Camel racing

-Camels racing Young jockeys
+Camels racing – permission requested Camels racing Young jockeys

 Arabs traditionally love camels.
-The camel is, despite the lack of understanding it appears to enjoy the West, a beautiful animal well suited to it natural environment, the desert.
+The camel is, despite the lack of understanding it appears to enjoy in the West, a beautiful animal well suited to it natural environment, the desert.
+This first illustration shows something of the excitement of camel racing; but it is not just racing that is their attraction.
 There is considerable tradition in the Arab world relating to the animal on which so much reliance has been placed.
-Both as a beast of burden and a source of food and shelter it has been fêted for centuries.
-They are valuable in themselves with some camels changing hands for small fortunes.
-Nowadays good breeding and racing camels command high prices as racing has become an increasingly popular sport.
-In the past these races were held out in the middle of the peninsula with the owners driving their four-wheel drives alongside their camels to encourage the riders to greater effort.
-But times have changed.
+Both as a beast of burden as well as a source of food and shelter it has been fêted for centuries.

 Camel jockeys, including children Young jockeys